ROTBOW/not_200_club/Readme.md

 The xlsx file can be named anything but needs to be formatted in a very specific way.
 Shown as follows:
-Seeker Name, Coach, Status, solo url, capstone url, group url
+Seeker Name, Coach, Status, solo url, capstone url, group url You will need to then export it as "details only" which should be an option in SF.

 <del>
     It can take upwards of 7-9 hours to run, (this is in cases of an excess of 2100+ URLs to test),